 At the higher levels of organizational life, all the leading players are technically skilled.
 They’re all smart.
 But being smart is not enough.
 You must also be leveraging your strengths while being astutely aware of your weaknesses.

 “If you could get all the people in an organization rowing in the same direction, you could dominate any industry, in any market, against any competition, at any time.” — Patrick Lencioni

 The Cohesive Leadership Project

 One of the keys to a successful company is a cohesive leadership team: a team that wants to work together, that knows how to work together, that understands how to communicate and collaborate, and is propelled by the power of leveraging each others' strengths.

 Starting a new position is charged with uncertainty.
 Your performance during the first few months in a new role marks the difference between merely surviving and being truly remarkable.

 Stay in touch.
-Get the latest in leadership, managing yourself, and driving your career every week.
+Get the latest in leadership, organizations, managing yourself, and driving your career.